 - Ugro: Large pieces of mutton or beef are put in cold water along with carrots and onions and cook until it boils.
 Then they add peas (preliminary soaked), and in 30-40 minutes – potatoes in the boiling mixture.
 Ugro (the finest noodles) is prepared separately.
 Before serving the soup is seasoned with sour milk, chopped greens.

 - Shavlya: Fried mutton pieces are covered with hot water or broth; salt, pepper, straw-cut carrots are added and cook until it starts boiling.
-After that they add browned onions, rice, cook until the mixture thickens and stew in oven until ready.
+After that, they add browned onions, rice, cook until the mixture thickens and stew in the oven until ready.

 - Atola: Thinly chopped onion is fried in melted sheep fat, and then flour is added to be fried to golden color.
 After that the mixture is covered with water and stewed for 8 -10 minutes.
 The ready soup should be a thick a sour-cream.
 Before serving the soup is seasoned with vegetable oil, salt, pepper, spices.

 - Naryn: Smoked and fresh mutton, lard and kazy are boiled until ready; after that, they are taken out from broth, cooled down, and cut in straws.
 Noodles are boiled in salted water.
 They serve it on a plate; first go meat, lard, kazy, noodles, and browned onion; then they strew it with pepper add hot broth.

 - Beshbarmak: The Tajik/Kyrgyz of the Eastern Pamir frequently serve this tasty dish involving large pieces of mutton in a broth with noodles or potatoes